dgaydukov/cert-aws/sa/files/sa.md

 * you should uce cli/api (currently console not supported cert upload, yet if you create ELB from there you can upload)
 * use commands `UploadServerCertificate` - upload new cert, `ListServerCertificates` - list all certs, `GetServerCertificate` - get cert by id
 * don't confuse server cert with user signing cert `UploadSigningCertificate` - you upload cert for specified user, and this user can make X.509 signed requests
+There is no way to migrate cert from IAM to ACM.
+There is no way to update imported certs after expire date.
+If you import certs, you have to take care about expire date manually.

 ###### Cloud9
 Cloud based IDE (integrated development environment) where you can run and execute your code.
 It basically a separate ec2 where you can install programs, write/build code, and work just like with your laptop.